ESG FAQ

 -

-The execution of the Group’s 2021-2025 sustainability strategy is tracked through quantitative Key Performance Indicators (KPIs), under two complementary tools: Schneider Sustainability Impact (SSI) and Schneider Sustainability Essentials (SSE).
+The execution of the Group’s 2021-2025 sustainability strategy is tracked through quantitative Key Performance Indicators (KPIs) part of two complementary dashboards: Schneider Sustainability Impact (SSI) and Schneider Sustainability Essentials (SSE).

 -

-The SSI is the translation of our 6 long-term commitments into a selection of 11 highly transformative and innovative programs.
-Program results are published quarterly, audited annually, and linked to short-term incentive plans for the managers of the Group.
+The SSI is made of 11 highly transformative and innovative programs, whose performance is published quarterly, audited annually, and linked to short-term incentive plans for the managers of the Group.
 A notable addition to the SSI in 2021 is the local aspect, aiming to deploy local actions in the 100+ markets where the Group operates in order to better empower all leaders and collaborators to unlock meaningful local impacts.

 -

-See more about our Key external frameworks p.103 of the URD 2023.
+See more about our Key external frameworks p.91 of the 2024 URD.

-You can find more details in our reports, and our TCFD correspondence table on pages 296 to 301 of our 2023 Universal Registration Document.
-Likewise, a SASB correspondence table is provided on pages 294 to 295.
+You can find more details in our reports, our TCFD correspondence table on pages 324 to 329 of our 2024 Universal Registration Document.
+Likewise, a SASB correspondence table is provided on pages 322 to 323.

 -

 Schneider Electric is regularly top-ranked by many ESG rating agencies.
-For instance, in 2023 the Group obtained a CDP Climate Change A rating and was included in the Dow Jones Sustainability World Index, both for the 13th year in a row.
+For instance, in 2024 the Group obtained a CDP Climate Change A rating and was included in the Dow Jones Sustainability World Index, both for the 14th year in a row.
 The Group is also part of Euronext Vigeo World 120, Europe 120, Eurozone 120, and France 20 indices.
-Schneider Electric obtained an Ecovadis Platinum medal (top 1%), is rated AAA by MSCI, and Low risk by Sustainalytics.
-In January 2023, Schneider Electric has also been named the #7th World Most Sustainable Corporation according to Corporate Knights Global 100, and 1st in its peer group.
+Schneider Electric obtained an Ecovadis Platinum medal (top 1%), is rated AAA by MSCI and Negligible risk by Sustainalytics.
+In January 2025, Schneider Electric has also been named the World's Most Sustainable Corporation according to Corporate Knights Global 100 for the second time.

 Know more about our ESG ratings performance in our Disclosure Dashboard.